-I recently graduated with a psychology major and a sociology minor at FGCU.
 I am excited to be a tutor and help students understand subjects they are struggling in.
 I have a younger sister, so I have always helped her with homework.
 My teaching style is more hands-on with explanation; that way, the student has multiple ways to understand the material.

 I can easily relate to students because I am one, too.
 I understand that everyone learns things differently.
 I don't believe there is such a thing as a bad question.
 My main goal is for the student to understand the material and use it to his or her advantage.